-From the crossing which is done by my master with the right foot forward, I complete the first play, that is, I pass with the left foot and put my left hand over my right arm and grab and hold his sword between his hands, in the middle of the hilt.
+From the crossing which is done by my master with the right foot forward, I complete the first play.
+That is, that I pass with the left foot and put my left hand over my right arm and grab and hold his sword between his hands, in the middle of the hilt.
 And with cuts and thrusts I can hurt him.
 And this grip can be done with the sword in one or two hands.
 The crossing can be done above or below the hands to make such a grip.

 As the 3rd Master, both combatants had their swords crossed in the middle with the right foot forward.